2021–22 figure skating season: Impact of the COVID-19 pandemic

-ISU member nations' responses
+ISU member nations' response

 Due to travel restrictions caused by the pandemic, as well as varying vaccination requirements, several federations faced issues traveling to certain countries to compete.
-Russia was unable to send athletes to France for the first two Junior Grand Prix events and required the ISU's re-allocation system to obtain additional quotas at other events.
+For example, Russia was unable to send athletes to France for the first two Junior Grand Prix events and required the ISU's re-allocation system to obtain additional quotas at other events.
 The federation also faced logistical difficulties in obtaining visas for their athletes at both Skate America and Skate Canada.
 Other federations limited international competitive opportunities for their skaters due to lengthy quarantine periods upon returning home.
 Both Japan and China did not send any athletes to the Junior Grand Prix, with China also skipping the entirety of the ISU Challenger Series; Japan only sent athletes to the latter events of the Challenger Series.
-China later also opted not to send any athletes to the 2022 World Championships or the World Junior Championships.
+China later also opted not to send any athletes to the World Championships or the World Junior Championships.

 Season notes

 Age eligibility

-Skaters were eligible to compete in ISU events on the junior or senior levels according to their age.
-These rules may not have applied to non-ISU events such as national championships.
+Skaters are eligible to compete in ISU events on the junior or senior levels according to their age: